irmen/raycaster/Readme.md

 *No 3d acceleration or third party graphics libraries are used.*
 The program uses just built-in Tkinter for the GUI and display, and Pillow to load the textures and provide a pixel image display.
-On my system (Ryzen 2700 cpu, Linux) I get 10-20 fps when using regular CPython and around 60 fps when using Pypy!
-This is with the default 160x100 resolution.
+On my system (Ryzen 2700 cpu, Linux) I get about 20 fps when using regular CPython and around 60 fps when using Pypy!
+This is with the default 200x120 render resolution.

 The Kotlin/JVM version runs a lot faster and so it also uses a higher resolution.